There’s a specific kind of mental tiredness that sleep doesn’t fix.

 • A “life-changing opportunity” before lunch

-Your nervous system cannot tell the difference between real threat and digital urgency.
+Your nervous system cannot distinguish between real threat and digital urgency.

 It reacts anyway.